leonuz/leonuz.github.io/_posts/2022-07-27-SECRET-CONVE.RSA.TIONS.markdown

 Everything indicates that the **AI** has encrypted the message using [RSA (Rivest, Shamir, & Adleman (public key encryption technology))](https://en.wikipedia.org/wiki/RSA_(cryptosystem)). (in addition to the hint in the challenge title)

 Most of the RSA vulnerabilities have been due to poor implementation of the protocol by software designers.
-One of the best known vulnerabilities is the **Factorisation attack**.
-(If attacker will able to know P and Q using N, then he could find out value of private key)
+One of the best known vulnerabilities is the **Factorisation attack**. (if an attacker is able to determine P and Q from N, then they could find out the value of the private key)

 Let's test to see if the **AI** made the same implementation mistake.
 For this, we use [factorDB](https://github.com/ihebski/factordb) that will allow us to obtain (if they exist) the primes of a number